SquareRoot49/Meal-Plan/README.md

 1. I want to design a website.
 2. I want to design this website by using python.
 3. I want this website to help people design their daily meals based on the calories they want to get.
+4. I’m learning to build websites with Python and Flask.
+Right now my project has some extra files from an old static website.
+I just want to keep the Flask version of the website.
+Can you help me.
+5.

 **Happy coding! 🚀**